Baton Rouge Perio Logo

 The maxillary sinuses are behind your cheeks and on top of the upper teeth.
 These sinuses are empty, air-filled spaces.
 Some of the roots of the natural upper teeth extend up into the maxillary sinuses.
 When these upper teeth are removed, there is often just a thin wall of bone separating the maxillary sinus and the mouth.
 Dental implants need bone to hold them in place.
 When the sinus wall is very thin, it is impossible to place dental implants in this bone.
 A sinus augmentation procedure will strengthen the sinus wall.
 A small incision gives us access to the bone, where we create a small pocket which is filled with bone grafting material.
 The incision is closed, and the healing process begins.
 The grafting material becomes part of your jaw and the dental implants can be inserted and stabilized in the new sinus bone.If enough bone between the upper jaw ridge and the bottom of the sinus is available to stabilize the implant well, sinus augmentations and implant placement can sometimes be performed as a single procedure.
 If not enough bone is available, the sinus augmentation will have to be performed first, then the graft will have to heal for several months.

-Several techniques can be used to preserve the bone and minimize bone loss after an extraction.
+Several techniques can be used to preserve the bone and minimize bone loss after tooth removal.
 In one common method, the tooth is removed and the socket is filled with bone or bone substitute.
 It is then covered with gum, artificial membrane, or tissue stimulating proteins to encourage your body’s natural ability to repair the socket.
 With this method, the socket heals eliminating shrinkage and collapse of surrounding gum and facial tissues.
 The newly formed bone in the socket also provides a foundation for an implant to replace the tooth.
 If we recommended tooth removal, we will discuss any necessary socket preservation.
 This is particularly important if you are planning on replacing the front teeth.